aldotobing/linkedin-bio-generator/readme.md

 # LinkedIn Bio Generator

-This project is a LinkedIn Bio Generator built with Next.js and TypeScript.
-It allows users to generate compelling LinkedIn bios based on their role, vibe, and additional context.
+This project is an AI-powered Bio & Cover Letter Generator built with Next.js and TypeScript.
+It allows users to generate compelling bios and cover letters based on their role, vibe, and additional context using AI.

 ## Features